A Malamute’s loud ‘woos’ have become a distinctive part of the breed’s personality and are often encouraged by owners.

-Make no mistake though, Alaskan Malamutes are not a quiet breed.
+Make no mistake though, Alaskan Malamutes are not a quiet breed (similar to huskies).
 Their lack of barking is more than made up for by a very diverse range of noises that owners have called ‘talking’ or ‘wooing’.
 We’ll get into this more later.

 The few instances where a Malamute does bark will usually be caused by them trying to tell you something.
 In our experience, a Malamute will bark as a way of alerting the others in the household to a potential threat.
 This may sound serious, but we’ve found it can be triggered by something as small as having a new person visit the house or even by bringing home a new piece of furniture.